Conti (ransomware)

-Conti is a ransomware that has been observed since 2020, believed to be distributed by a Russia-based group.
+Conti malware, once deployed on a victim device, not only encrypts data on the device but also spreads to other devices on the network, obfuscates its presence, and provides a remote attacker control over its actions on the objective.
 All versions of Microsoft Windows are known to be affected.
-The United States government offered a reward of up to $10 million for information on the group in early May of 2022.
+The United States government offered a reward of up to $10 million for information on the group in early May 2022.